product-noob/product-noob.github.io/_posts/2021-08-03-Building Vaccine Slot Finder.md

 This one was probably the easiest one to answer:

-- **Social Cause:**
+- **Social Cause:** <br>
   Getting people vaccinated was our best bet to overcome this pandemic!
 In our role as the technology leaders in the country it was our duty if I may say to help our users and fellow citizens in the best way we can to overcome this pandemic.

   Creating this utility was our next small bit in making sure that information about the vaccination drive is widely available to users from all sections and strata of society and we are able to help them with relevant info to get them vaccinated sooner.

   This motivation was meaningful enough to keep us motivated to burn the midnight oil for the next many days to create a “simple” tool to help our users.

   “*simple” because we wanted to solve a complex problem at our end to make it simpler for the users to find and book slots.*

-- **Business Sense:**
+- **Business Sense:** <br>
   NONE, we thought of or wanted.
 We never had any discussion on if it makes any business sense for us or how we can earn money on this.

   Till date, we have not added any promotions/ adverts or any have made use of any user generated data from this tool and kept this openly available to all users of our app.
 This was our humble offering to do a very small bit in the fight against this pandemic.

 #### II.
 Why is it better than the existing solutions: